sunilmore690/restex/README.md

 #### Automatic CRUD API creation

-by default CRUD api will be created for all models
+by default CRUD api will be created according to collectionName provided in mongoose Schema

+ userSchema.statics = {
+    collectionName:'users'
+ }

 ```
  GET      /users